-Board certified veterinary dermatologists have Diplomate status with the American College of Veterinary Dermatology (ACVD).
-This means, that in additional to completing four years of post-graduate training in veterinary school, they have also completed a one-year internship program or practice equivalent and a 2-3 year dermatology residency in an accredited ACVD program.
+Board-certified veterinary dermatologists have Diplomate status with the American College of Veterinary Dermatology (ACVD).
+This means, that in addition to completing four years of post-graduate training in veterinary school, they have also completed a one-year internship program or practice equivalent and a 2-3 year dermatology residency in an accredited ACVD program.
 All of this encompasses comprehensive training in a wide range of studies, including anatomy, physiology, and pathology of the skin, clinical dermatology and pharmacology, and scientific research.

 For more information about dermatology services, or to schedule an appointment, please contact Southeast Dermatology and Ear Clinic directly at 803-999-1838.